algolia/documentation-editor/README.md

 # to protect the access to the edition pages to admin
 DocumentationEditor::Config.is_admin = :method_checking_if_admin?

+# to configure a before_filter to add on the 'show' & 'preview' actions
+DocumentationEditor::Config.before_filter = :my_before_filter

 # to use custom options for paperclip
 DocumentationEditor::Config.paperclip_options = {
   storage: 's3',